Ain Bailey: The Jamaica Project

 10 Apr-14 Jun 2026

-This exhibition of London-based composer, artist, and DJ Ain Bailey, presents her ongoing trilogy of films.
-Rooted in her biography and relationship to Jamaica, the show culminates in the series’ latest instalment, specially commissioned for the occasion.
+This exhibition of London-based composer, artist and DJ Ain Bailey presents her ongoing trilogy of films and compositions rooted in her biography and relationship to Jamaica.

 For over 15 years, Bailey has worked at the forefront of sonic exploration.
 Using sound in all its forms, Bailey opens up spaces of grief, loss, resistance and remembering – creating active and radical new models of community, co-production and connection.

-Presented in an immersive environment, the exhibition’s newly commissioned work was recorded in Jamaica during the artist’s first visit to the country in 2025.
-Titled 5C Jacques Road: Part One (2026), after the address in Kingston, where her mother’s family once lived, the viewer travels with Ain on her journey across the island.
-Unfolding in three parts, footage of everyday scenes and unassuming details is accompanied by a new composition featuring field recordings collected on the way.
+Recorded during the artist’s first visit to Jamaica in 2025, in the exhibition’s newly commissioned work, 5C Jacques Road: Part One (2026), viewers accompany Bailey on her journey across the island towards the place where her mother’s family once lived.
+Unfolding in three parts, the footage, shot on an iPhone, is accompanied by a new composition featuring field recordings collected along the way.

 The adjoining spaces of the exhibition play host to the two earlier works in the trilogy.
-Themes of family, history and connection also run through the second instalment, Untitled: Our Wedding (2022); a tender 30-minute film of lingering shots of the photo album of Bailey’s parents’ wedding.
-These images are intertwined with lines of poetry by Remi Graves and a score by Bailey, that fades, swells and haunts the film.
+Themes of family, history and connection also run through the second instalment, Untitled: Our Wedding (2022); a tender film of lingering shots of the photo album of Bailey’s parents’ wedding.
+These images are intertwined with lines of poetry by Remi Graves and a score by Bailey that re-versions the famous chord sequence from Richard Wagner’s 1850 work ‘Bridal Chorus’.

 Ain Bailey and Camden Art Centre were shortlisted for the Freelands Award 2023.